kubernetes/kubernetes/docs/getting-started-guides/libvirt-coreos.md

  18    kubernetes_minion-03           running
  ```

-You can check that the kubernetes cluster is working with:
+You can check that the Kubernetes cluster is working with:

 ```console
 $ kubectl get nodes